 At first this might sound like two mutually exclusive situations.
 However that's not the case.
 One way it can work is where both partners fully realize what being poly is about, but one chooses a mono lifestyle for themself only, restricting their involvement to their poly partner only.

-This sort of situation is perfectly workable provided that all partners realize that relationships involving more than two people with a common partner can never be completely insulated from each other.
-There will be some crosstalk.
+This sort of situation is perfectly workable provided that both partners realize that these relationships can never be completely insulated from each other.
+There will be some crosstalk and it needs to be accepted in a positive way on both sides of the equation.
+If not, the depth of both relationships will suffer.